Under Florida law the following credit hours count towards your Excess Hours Limit:

-All credit earned while on active duty is exempt from the Excess Credit Hour law.
+All credit earned while on active duty is exempt from the Excess Hour Surcharge law.
 Documenting active duty military service is something that we do not currently track, so it is critical that you let us know of any credit that you have earned while on active duty.
 You will need to submit a written request and you should include a copy of your DD214 as part of the appeal.

 Effective July 1st, 2018, non-transfer students that graduate within four years of their initial enrollment at UF and incur excess hours surcharges will have up to 12 credits of their surcharge refunded after graduation.
-If applicable, this refund will occur at the beginning of the next term after drop/add.
+If applicable, this refund will occur at the middle of the next term after drop/add.
 See regulation 21(c) for more information.